Selena Gomez Says She’s Been Bullied And Felt Lost At ’13 Reasons Why’ Premiere

 A post shared by Selena Gomez (@heyqueenselena) on

 Selena Gomez is no longer of high school age herself, but she does remember what it felt like to be bullied, feel alone, or be insecure.
-Vanity Fair spoke with Selena at the premiere of 13 Reasons Why on Thursday evening where she admitted how personal this project was to her.
+Vanity Fair spoke with Selena at the premiere of 13 Reasons Why on Thursday evening, where she admitted how personal this project was to her.

 “The story of 13 Reasons Why is really personal to me.”

-The 2017 13-episode Netflix series is an adaptation of the 2007 best-selling novel which was about a character named Hannah Baker (played by Katherine Langford) who committed suicide and left behind an audio tape for 13 people who had influenced her decision to end her life.
+The 13-episode Netflix series is an adaptation of the 2007 best-selling novel, which was about a character named Hannah Baker (played by Katherine Langford) who committed suicide and left behind an audio tape for 13 people who had influenced her decision to end her life.

 “About eight years ago when I first read the book, I saw myself as Hannah in a lot of ways.
 Now eight years later, which is funny, because the older I get, the more insecure I am.
 It’s backwards.